A-Dying-Pig/PrintQueue/PrintQueue_Tofino/README.md

 While forwarding packets, the switch keeps measuring queue content and stores relevant data in the registers.
 The switch local CPU periodically polls and stores the register values.

-Use the code in `../AnalysisProgram` to further process the register values and diagnose how a certain packet is delayed by others.
 Use the code in `../EndHosts` to send and receive packets.

 ## Code Manipulation